-There are a few things about hiking in Japan that you are not likely to find in hikes in the US- food stations every couple of miles, restrooms, man-made structures such as suspension bridges over Azusa River, and lots of hiking groups.
-If you are looking for untouched nature, this will be a little different, but still worth the experience.
-Most people only visit the big cities and miss out on the beautiful nature that Japan has to offer.
+There are a few things about hiking in Japan that you are not likely to find in hikes in the US- food stations every couple of miles, restrooms, man-made structures such as suspension bridges over Azusa River, and lots of hiking groups during peak season.

 - Plan on leaving Matsumoto early so that you can enjoy Kamikochi without hurrying to get back.
 The first bus leaves at 5am.